User0332/MathEngine-docs/README.md

 # MathEngine Documentation

-Repository for the documentation for [MathEngine](https://github.com/User0332/MathEngine), a mathematical computation library for C#.
+Repository for the documentation for [MathEngine](https://github.com/User0332/MathEngine), a symbolic computation library for C#.